skeeto/emacs-bencode/README.md

 ;; => #s(hash-table test equal data ("foo" [1 2 3] "bar" ["alpha" "beta"]))
 ```

+Run the test suite with `make check` and benchmark with `make bench`.

 ## Character encoding

-Why is character encoding important?
-Bencode strings are bytestrings,
+Why is character encoding so important?
+Bencoded data are byte
-and it's not possible to choose string encoding later.
+strings, not codepoint.
+It's generally not possible to decide string
+encoding after encoding with bencode.
 For example:

 ```el
 (bencode-encode "naïvety")